rejetto/hfs/dev-plugins.md

 ### Stop, the way you prevent default behavior

-Some events allow you to stop their default behavior, by returning `false`.
+Some events allow you to stop their default behavior, by returning `api.events.stop`.
 This is reported in the list below with the word "stoppable".

 ```js